hossein-zandinejad/Pima-Indians-Diabets-Dataset-Kaggle-/README.md

 # Pima-Indians-Diabetes-Dataset-Kaggle

 This repository contains code and documentation for the "Pima Indians Diabetes Dataset" from Kaggle.
-The dataset is used for Data Mining Homework 2 by Hossein Zandinejad (610398129).
+The dataset is used for the Data Mining Course by me.
 ## Table of Contents

 - [Introduction](#introduction)